Fluorine7/XiheFITSProcessor/README.md

 # XiheFITSProcessor
-A small program that converts the first-level Datas obtained by Chase Satellite into SER video files.
+A small program that converts the first-level Datas obtained by Chase Satellite into Normal Fits Files or SER video files.

+Note: You must check the requirements first and then select the file.
+Otherwise the processing will start automatically after the file is loaded.